particle-iot/particle-cli/README.md

 $ spark flash 0123456789ABCDEFGHI my_project
 ```

 ####Flashing one or more source files

+  You can include any number of individual source files after the device id, and the CLI will include them while flashing your app.

 ```sh
 $ spark flash 0123456789ABCDEFGHI app.ino library1.cpp library1.h
 ```

 ####Flashing a known app

+  You can easily reset a core back to a previous existing app with a quick command.
+Both "tinker" and "cc3000" are reserved app names currently.
+Tinker is the original firmware that ships with the core, and cc3000 will patch the wifi module on your Core.

 ```sh
 $ spark flash 0123456789ABCDEFGHI tinker
 $ spark flash 0123456789ABCDEFGHI cc3000
 ```

 ####Compiling remotely and Flashing locally